Nuada's carcass processing facilities were revamped in the mid-19th Century. Thu 07 December 2023

 Shortly after his coronation Henry granted his beloved mother many manors and holdings making her one of the richest people in England.

 Not at issue here is which manors and hunting lodges Lady Margaret owned when, which she lost when, which she re-acquired when, or which she acquired for the first time when.
 Although it should be.
-What is at issue is that against this history of royal property confiscations and returns, we're to believe all documentation about the location of Collyweston Palace went missing.
+What is at issue is that against this history of royal property confiscations and royal property returns, we're to believe all documentation about the location of the fabulous Collyweston Palace went missing.

 So let's not believe.
 Instead, let's look for what else is missing from Lady Margaret's biography.